Adolpho Lindenberg: Activist career

 Lindenberg was a longtime member of Tradition, Family and Property, being a collaborator of their newspaper O Legionário, and later an editor of the newspaper, currently magazine, Catolicismo.
 After the division and legal dispute that followed Plinio Corrêa de Oliveira's death, in 1995, he was a member of the Association of the Founders of TFP.
 After their judicial loss in 2004, they went to create the Plinio Corrêa de Oliveira Institute, in 2006, of which he was the president from then on.
-He identified with the Catholic Traditionalists and has been linked to the far-right movement in Brazil, 32 days before his 100th birthday.
+He identified with the Catholic Traditionalists and has been linked to the far-right movement in Brazil.

 Death

-Lindenberg died in São Paulo on 2 May 2024, at the age of 99.
+Lindenberg died in São Paulo on 2 May 2024, at the age of 99, 32 days before his 100th birthday.